• Facebook

 Ingredients

-If using kirsch, blend with the cornflour, otherwise use water.
-Add to the cheese mixture and cook gently until the mixture is smooth – don’t let it boil or it will burn.
+• Mix the cornflour with the kirsch, otherwise use water.
+Add it to the cheese mixture and cook gently until the mixture is smooth – don’t let it boil or it will burn.

 Don’t you just love these 70s English pottery soup bowls that I picked up last week at a local charity shop?